villekalliomaki/k8s/objects/stolon/README.md

 ## Docker image

-[The image](https://hub.docker.com/r/villekalliomaki/stolon/) is built from a from based on stolon master branch.
+[The image](https://hub.docker.com/r/villekalliomaki/stolon/) is built from a fork based on the stolon master branch.
 Multi-arch with support for amd64 and arm64.

 ## Backups (planned)